sodaviz/soda/docs/source/api/interfaces/BarPlotConfig.rst

 .. container:: content

-  A callback to define the stroke linecap of the glyph.
+  This defines the stroke linecap of the glyph.
 See https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-linecap

 strokeLineJoin
 **************